 - open market homes.
 The challenge is to switch to these alternatives over time in order to address community needs and conserve and enhance the built environment. - 4.18 The level of shops and community services has diminished slightly across the National Park in spite of Authority efforts to prevent the change of use away from retail and community services.
 For individual communities this loss can be serious, but overall the recent impacts have been limited and not confined to a particular area.
 Nor is there a direct correlation between service loss and settlement size.
 The challenge Park-wide is to resist change of use where communities run the risk of losing services altogether. - 4.19 The challenge of providing social care increases as the elderly population grows.
 Providing other services to a relatively small and widely scattered population is also difficult.
 There is a culture of good quality voluntary service provision including community transport which is valued in this area.
 However, the challenge is to encourage development in places that will make it easier for service providers rather than harder. - 4.20 The challenge is also to focus development on the needs of local communities rather than the needs of those with less sustainable motives.
 For example, second and holiday home ownership reduces the availability of housing stock and in part exacerbates the gap between house prices and peoples' incomes.
 The situation here is not as extreme as in most other National Parks but there are pockets, predominantly in the White Peak, where at ward level these types of tenure account for about 10% of housing stock.
 At a settlement level the figures are probably much higher, and there is a concern that this skews the population profile and has a negative impact on community life.
 The issue is complicated: ownership and maintenance of holiday homes can generate employment and income for local people, and provide accommodation for visitors to access and enjoy the National Park.
-Nonetheless the challenge remains to ensure continued community vibrancy. - 4.21 In absolute terms the eligible need for affordable homes is less in the Dark Peak and South West Peak.
-In moorland fringe settlements around the Dark Peak, the eligible need for affordable homes is small and most communities have easy access to services and jobs in nearby towns and cities.
-However, South West Peak communities need some housing and business development because there are pockets where people are relatively isolated from jobs and services in larger towns and cities. - 4.22 Unlike areas that must manage an expectation for growth, the principle of this spatial strategy is to offer as much flexibility for the exceptional need to meet local housing needs and essential countryside needs, whilst protecting the valued characteristics of the area.
-In this context such needs are proportionate to population level.
-Therefore these challenges are addressed by effectively concentrating development in a range of better serviced settlements that have capacity for development.
-The most populated settlements tend to have the greatest need and the least populated settlements the least need.
-Following this logic, most of the settlements named in the policy are in the White Peak and Derwent Valley because this is where most of the population lives.
-The South West Peak and the Dark Peak are less populated, but a range of villages are still considered important in addressing the needs of communities in these areas.
-This approach both conserves and enhances the built environment and the countryside across the National Park, enables development in line with community needs, and is as close to the source of need as possible.
+Nonetheless the challenge remains to ensure continued community vibrancy. - 4.21 In absolute terms the need for affordable homes is less in the Dark Peak and South West Peak.
+In moorland fringe settlements around the Dark Peak, the need for affordable homes is small and most communities have easy access to services and jobs in nearby towns and cities.
+However, South West Peak communities need some housing and business development because there are pockets where people are relatively isolated from jobs and services in larger towns and cities. - 4.22 All these challenges are being addressed by a policy of concentrating most development in a range of better serviced settlements.
+The approach over previous plan periods has resulted in most new development being built in 63 settlements, some with populations as small as one or two hundred.
+Most of the 63 settlements are in the White Peak and Derwent Valley with some across the South West Peak and a few on the moorland fringes.
+The challenge is to maintain this relatively relaxed pattern of development whilst increasing the sustainability of working and living in the area.